Nacurutu/Dark-Themes-SD-WebUI-Automatic1111/README.md

 > - Thanks to @ParityError for the Logo
 > - Thanks to @ParityError for the Logo Animation inspired by @Ladypoly
 > - Thanks to @masslevel for inspiring the Neon color palette
-> - Thanks to all the comunity
+> - Thanks to all the community
 > - Thanks to @Gerschel for the extension.
 > and
 > - Special thanks to Automatic1111 and team members for this great UI.